 Or, in longer terms if more people appreciated how one day of user research can save weeks of coding I think they would do it more.
 It is remarkable what you decide to not build after talking to a few people closely.
 And it is remarkable how much you can learn from just asking a few questions or showing a mockup to a couple users.

 I feel like 10x is the right multiplier for small UI-centric features.
 Porter's blog post is about an 'infinite scrolling' UI.
-But I'd bet that a strategic decision to skip (or strip down) a big feature like progressive disclosure, a recommendation systemread more...
+So when your decision is about views, controls, orread more...